forfudan/MojoMiji/src/miji/advanced/lifetimes.md

 }
 ```

 In **Mojo**, a safe pointer must be created with the information of the original owner.
-Thus, you cannot use a `Pointer` type as a function argument because you cannot put a existing variable into the `__origin_of()` function.
+Thus, you cannot use a `Pointer` type as a function argument.

 Moreover, the origin reference in the `Pointer` type cannot be overwritten in your code.
 Failing to do so will lead to an error as early as in the editing time (IDE warning).